I-Spy (Michelin): Concept

-The I-SPY books are a series of around forty small volumes that have sold hundreds of thousands of copies each, totalling sales of 25 million worldwide by 2010.
+The I-SPY books are a series of small volumes that have sold hundreds of thousands of copies each, totalling sales of 25 million worldwide by 2010.
 Each book in the I-Spy series covers a different subject, such as I-SPY Cars, I-SPY on the Pavement, I-SPY Churches, I-SPY on a Train Journey, and so on.
-As children spot the objects listed, they record the event in the book and gain points, varying according to how unusual the sight.
+As children spot the objects listed, they record the event in the book and gain points, varying in amount according to how unusual the sight.
 In the early years of the series, completed books could be sent to Charles Warrell, (known as Big Chief I-SPY) for a feather and order of merit.
-The children participating in the game were known as The I-SPY Tribe, and by 1953 the I-SPY Tribe had half a million members.
+The children participating in the game were known as The I-SPY Tribe, and by 1953 there were half-a-million members.